What is insertional Achilles tendinitis?

 Surgical Treatment Options

 Surgical treatment is indicated if there is failure of several months of nonsurgical treatment.
-Surgery removes the degenerative portions of the tendon, any bone which is irritating the tendon as well as any inflamed bursa tissue.
+Surgery removes the degenerative portions of the tendon, any bone which is irritating the tendon, and any inflamed bursa tissue.
 If the tendon is short, then lengthening may also be necessary.
-The tendon attachment to the heel bone may need to be strengthened with sutures which attach directly into the bone.
+The tendon attachment to the heel bone may need to be strengthened with sutures that attach directly into the bone.

-Several different approaches and techniques including endoscopy are used to achieve these goals without a clear consensus regarding which is best in terms of both success as well as complications.
-In older patients or those in whom more than 50% of the tendon is removed, then one of the other tendons at the back of the ankle is usually transferred to the heel bone to assist the Achilles Tendon, with strength as well as provide a better blood supply to this area.
+Several different approaches and techniques, including endoscopy, are used to achieve these goals.
+There is no clear consensus regarding which is best in terms of both success and complications.
+In older patients or those in whom more than 50 percent of the tendon is removed, one of the other tendons at the back of the ankle is usually transferred to the heel bone to assist the Achilles tendon with strength as well as provide a better blood supply to this area.

 Frequently Asked Questions

-Cortisone injections are not recommended for the treatment of these types of problems of the Achilles tendon because it can lead to death of the tendon and make it much easier to rupture.
+Cortisone injections are not recommended for the treatment of these types of problems of the Achilles tendon because they can lead to death of the tendon and make it much easier to rupture.